-Over recent years, tremendous efforts have been invested in designing novel nanoparticle(NP) probes with unique properties that are advantageous for the use in biochemical diagnostics and disease treatment^{1,2}.
-The NP probes most widely used in diagnostic applications are quantum dots (QDs), polymer dots (PDs), upconversion nanoparticles (UCNPs), and plasmonic nanoparticles (NPs)3.
+Over recent years, tremendous efforts have been invested in designing novel nanoparticle (NP) probes with unique properties that are advantageous for use in biochemical diagnostics and disease treatment.
+The NP probes most widely used in diagnostic applications are quantum dots (QDs), polymer dots (PDs), upconversion nanoparticles (UCNPs), and plasmonic nanoparticles (NPs).

-The unique optical and physical properties of plasmonic NPs, their proven photo-stability, water solubility and biocompatibility provide new opportunities and open new fields of biomedical application ranging from using NPs as targeted drug carrier or gene deliverer into cancerous cells, to using NPs as biological immunomarker agent in biomedical diagnostics and disease treatment4-7.
-An outstanding example is the use of spectrally tunable NPs as optical multiplexing biomarkers for selective cells and tissues labelling^{8, 9}.
+The unique optical and physical properties of plasmonic NPs, their proven photo-stability, water solubility and biocompatibility provide new opportunities and open new fields of biomedical application ranging from using NPs as a targeted drug carrier or gene deliverer to cancerous cells, to using NPs as a biological immunomarker agent in biomedical diagnostics and disease treatment.4-7 An outstanding example is the use of spectrally tunable NPs as optical multiplexing biomarkers for selective cell and tissue labelling.
 This multiplexed method could notably show several advantages for cytology applications.
-Currently, in cytology specimen analysis, pathologists heavily rely on immunohistochemistry (IHC) to increase the accuracy of their diagnosis10.
+Currently, in cytology specimen analysis, pathologists heavily rely on immunohistochemistry (IHC) to increase the accuracy of their diagnosis.
 Multiple preparation steps have to be performed to color these proteins, which can destroy the proteins and therefore strongly reduces the reliability of the technique.
-It is also impossible to assess the relative expression of multiple antibodies(Abs) at the single cell level, which is important for a reliable diagnosis.
+It is also impossible to assess the relative expression of multiple antibodies (Abs) at the single cell level, which is important for a reliable diagnosis.
 There is a need for a cost-effective, sensitive and specific diagnostic methodology to overcome the limitations associated with conventional IHC based methods.
-We think that a methodology based on a new cytology protocol, where immunolabeling by plasmonic NPs^{11, 12} is done on fresh cells before fixation can improve diagnostic reliability.
+We think that a methodology based on a new cytology protocol, where immunolabeling by plasmonic NPs is performed on fresh cells before fixation, can improve diagnostic reliability.

-To promote user adoption of this new method in cytopathology laboratories, the NPs imaging hardware should be compatible with equipment currently used in laboratories, and the sample preparation and imaging procedure should not involve additional steps or risks of contamination to the sample compared with the existing procedure.
-This currently represents a challenge with plasmonic NPs markers, as the optical detection of plasmonic NPs typically relies on the scattered light by NPs detected in a darkfield microscopy(DFM) mode.
-Although there are on the market hyperspectral microscopes with a darkfield condenser to detect and differentiate NPs with a very high resolution (e.g.: CytoViva, Photon Etc.), they are costly, require considerable changes to the conventional microscopy system, and are therefore impractical in clinical settings.
-Recently, we proposed a widefield hyperspectral 3D imaging of cell-NPs13 with reflected light microscopy (RLM)14 which overcomes the numerical aperture (NA) limitations of darkfield imaging and provides enhanced contrast of NPs imaging in cellular environment.
-However, the RLM requires high NA immersion objectives with matching oil that contaminate histopathology and cytology microscopy samples and limit widespread application.
+To promote user adoption of this new method in cytopathology laboratories, the NP imaging hardware should be compatible with equipment currently used in laboratories, and the sample preparation and imaging procedure should not involve additional steps or risks of contamination to the sample compared with the existing procedure.
+This currently represents a challenge with plasmonic NP markers, as the optical detection of plasmonic NPs typically relies on the scattered light by NPs detected in a darkfield microscopy (DFM) mode.
+Although there are on the market hyperspectral microscopes with a darkfield condenser to detect and differentiate NPs with a very high resolution (e.g.: CytoViva, Photon, etc.), they are costly, require considerable changes to the conventional microscopy system, and are therefore impractical in clinical settings.
+Recently, we proposed a widefield hyperspectral 3D imaging of cell-NPs with reflected light microscopy (RLM) which overcomes the numerical aperture (NA) limitations of darkfield imaging and provides enhanced contrast for NP imaging in cellular environments.
+However, the RLM